LING 502. Acoustic Phonetics. 3 Credits.

 Introduction to the theory and practice of articulatory phonetics.
 SS.

 LING 451.
 Phonology I. 3 Credits.

 Introduction to phonological analysis; intensive practice in applying theoretical principles to problem solving and to field techniques.
-Prerequisite: LING 450 or permission of instructor.
+Prerequisite: LING 450 or with permission of the instructor ENGL 209 as a prerequisite and LING 450 as a corequisite.
 SS.

-Introduction to language as a social phenomenon dependent on age, gender, social class, status, setting, and topic, with special attention to multilingual societies.
+Introduction to language variation as influenced by social interaction, with special attention to participatory language development in multilingual societies.
 SS.